howech/gestalt/README.md

 and 'ini'.
 By default, the format will be 'auto', which will try to guess the format of the file based on its file extension.

+ - parser

+Normally, the format of the file determines what to use as a parser.
+This option can be used to override exactly how to turn the contents of a file into configuration.
+It should be a function that can accept the data from a file read and convert it into a raw javascript object.

  - source

 Tells what file to read - gets passed to fs.readFile.